Kakwa 40

 In our background in the Canadian Rockies we often spend more time off trail than on, so durability in the materials and construction is a top design priority.

 Simply using a tough fabric is not enough if the pack has weak points in the stitching or supporting materials.
 That why the Kakwa 40 is fully double stitched with heavyweight thread by the same factory that builds packs for Arcteryx.
-We’ve also used the same tough Ultra 200 material for the shoulder straps, hipbelt pockets, and side pockets so these exposed areas also have maximum durability.
+We’ve also used the same tough materials for the shoulder straps, hipbelt pockets, and side pockets so these exposed areas also have maximum durability.
 The front pocket is generally less exposed to the brush, but still we’ve sourced a very durable knit mesh for this pocket that won’t stretch out.

 Ultra 200 Fabric